Home

 A pod of sperm whales hanging vertically in deep blue open water like floating monoliths.

-Sperm whales · Physeter macrocephalus · largest brain on EarthThey sleep standing up in the water, in ten-minute naps, the least sleep of any mammal, and carry the largest brain of any animal that has ever lived.
+Sperm whales · Physeter macrocephalus · largest brain on EarthThey sleep standing straight up in the water, in ten-minute naps, less than any other mammal.
+They also carry the largest brain of any animal that has ever lived.

 A manta ray seen head-on with cephalic fins unfurled and mouth open into a dark oval, mid barrel-roll.

-Giant manta ray · Mobula birostrisMantas have the largest brain-to-body ratio of any fish and have passed the mirror test for self-recognition, a club otherwise limited to apes, dolphins and elephants.
+Giant manta ray · Mobula birostrisMantas have the largest brain-to-body ratio of any fish, and they pass the mirror test, recognizing themselves in a reflection.
+The only other animals that do are apes, dolphins and elephants.

 A great white shark at the surface with its jaws agape, ragged teeth fully exposed.